jeffijoe/awilix/README.md

 **IMPORTANT**: the way this works is by wrapping the `cradle` in another proxy that provides the returned values from the `inject` function.
 This means if you pass along the injected cradle object, anything with access to it can access the local injections.

-# Inlining registration options
+# Inlining resolver options

-Awilix 2.8 added support for inline registration options.
+Awilix 2.8 added support for inline resolver options.
 This is best explained with an example.

 **services/awesome-service.js**: